by Merv Adrian | August 11, 2015 | Comments Off on Hadoop Helpers – Projects Without Commercial Support

 - Zeppelin is a web-based notebook.
 It supports data ingestion and discovery for creating interactive, collaborative data analytic documents with Scala and Python (with Spark), SparkSQL, Hive, Markdown and Shell.
 Basic charts and forms are built in.
 No distributor is offering support for Zeppelin, which is an incubating Apache project.

-Category: apache atlas apache-drill flink geode giraph hadoop hdfs hive ignite kafka kylin lens apache-mesos apache-myriad apache-nifi apache-parquet apache-samza solr apache-twill apache-yarn apache-zeppelin big-data cloudera gartner graph-databases hortonworks kite pivotal presto
+Category: apache atlas apache-drill flink geode giraph hadoop hdfs hive ignite kafka kylin lens apache-mesos apache-myriad apache-nifi apache-parquet apache-samza solr apache-twill apache-yarn apache-zeppelin cloudera data-and-analytics-strategies gartner graph-databases hortonworks kite pivotal presto

 Comments or opinions expressed on this blog are those of the individual contributors only, and do not necessarily represent the views of Gartner, Inc. or its management.
 Readers may copy and redistribute blog postings on other blogs, or otherwise for private, non-commercial or journalistic purposes, with attribution to Gartner.
 This content may not be used for any other purposes in any other formats or media.
 The content on this blog is provided on an "as-is" basis.
 Gartner shall not be liable for any damages whatsoever arising out of the content or use of this blog.